AndrewCutler/must-go-faster/README.md

     * GameStartedToServerType is sent when player's clock starts, so whoever goes second will send this message after the first player makes a move, so the server responds with __two__ GameStartedFromServerMessages
+6. When oppoent moves, his piece moves but is not highlighted